WEDDING PLANNING

 Choosing a tux shirt is largely about personal preference.
 While knowing the finer points can help you better align what you want with what you’re wearing, we're here for the busy people, too.

-Use this quick reference section for tuxedo shirts to find the right style, or read on to become a certified expert.
+Use this quick reference section to find the right style, or read on to become a certified expert.

 Tuxedo shirt styles quick reference sheet